 The part of the site we’ve edited so far corresponds to the homepage of a proper multi-page website.
 Now let’s modify the other sections.

 Now, here’s an important thing.
 If we want to change the section’s name, we have to rename the section break.
 To do this, we just need to click on the part between the two sections to make modifications.
-I’m changing mine from “#work” to “#gallery.”
+I’m changing mine from “#work” to “#blog-examples.”

 The “Name” field in the left panel actually functions as a URL link, and it is thanks to this function that Carrd can simulate a multi-page website.

 When we change the section break, we also need to change the name and the link of the button in the footer.
-So, when someone clicks the button, it’ll lead to our “Gallery” section, leaving the impression of going to another page of the same site.
+So, when someone clicks the button, it’ll lead to our “Blog examples” section, leaving the impression of going to another page of the same site.
 Cool trick, isn’t it? 😊

 We’re done with the second section.
 Let’s move on and start tinkering with the “About” section.